Camp Radcliff: 1965–67

 Camp Radcliff was established in late August 1965 by the 70th Engineer Battalion as the base camp for the 1st Cavalry Division.
 The camp was located on the main highway, QL-19, 60 km northwest of Qui Nhơn on the coast and 60 km southeast of Pleiku in the Central Highlands.
 The camp was named after 1/9 Cavalry Major Donald Radcliff, the 1st Cavalry's first combat death, who was killed on 18 August 1965 while supporting U.S. Marines in his helicopter gunship during Operation Starlite.

 In order to reduce the amount of rotor-blown dust on the landing zone, the men of the 1st Cavalry Division's advance party were instructed to cut back foliage to ground level by hand giving the base its nickname of the Golf Course.
 The division also painted their distinctive insignia on nearby Hon Cong Mountain providing a landmark visible for many miles.
 Camp Radcliff was the largest helicopter base in the world at the time of its establishment, capable of accommodating the division's 400+ helicopters.
 The base also had an airfield to the south east called An Khe Airfield capable of landing Lockheed C-130A Hercules aircraft.
-The base had a perimeter of 26 km known as the Green Line with 3-man watchtowers every 50m.
+The base had a perimeter of 26 km known as the Green Line with 3-man watchtowers every 50 m.

-On the night of 3 September 1966 the Viet Cong carried out a mortar attack on the Golf Course.
-Starting at 21:50 the base was hit by 119 mortar rounds over a 5-minute period, killing 4 soldiers and wounding a further 76, while 77 helicopters were damaged.
+On the night of 3 September 1966 the Viet Cong (VC) carried out a mortar attack on the Golf Course.
+Starting at 21:50 the base was hit by 119 mortar rounds over a 5-minute period, killing four soldiers and wounding a further 76, while 77 helicopters were damaged.

 Other units stationed at Camp Radcliff in this period included: